-- Individual Experience: Face to Face client contact with Adults using a variety of interventions and psycho educational tools, the intern will be completing treatment plans, functional assessments, and progress notes.
-Intern will have the opportunity to shadow/conduct a diagnostic assessment with a Licensed Mental Health Professional present.
+- Individual Experience: Face-to-face client contact with Adults using a variety of interventions and psychoeducational tools, the intern completes treatment plans, functional assessments, and progress notes.
+Interns have the opportunity to shadow/conduct diagnostic assessment.
 Some couples/family therapy experience.

 - Program Overview: The CTSS program provides community based rehabilitation services to children and adolescents, ages 3-21, who have a mental illness, the intern meets with the child and/or family at least two times per week, meeting them in their homes, client’s school, daycare, or other appropriate community location.

 - Individual experience: Individual and family mental health skills work with children and adolescents, maintaining a caseload of 3-5 clients.

 - Program Overview: ADT is group day treatment for clients who have chronic mental illness such as depression, anxiety, and bipolar, acute mental health concerns, and/or clients who are in need of more intensive or structure support throughout the week without needing inpatient hospitalization.

 - Therapeutic Orientations: Cognitive behavioral, DBT, psychoeducational.